SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Software Requirements Specification.md

 ## 3.6 Other Quality Attributes
 Each host must send packets that follow the protocol and no errors should occur during program execution.

+# 4 SYSTEM FEATURES

+## 4.1 Feature: Implement a voting system

+### 4.1.1 Description and Priority
+Cost: none
+Risk: low
+Value: medium

+### 4.1.2 Use Case: Vote
+Actors: voters, supervisor.

+Description: This use case begins when there is a vote.

+Basic Path:

+1. The supervisor checks that everything is working, even in terms of security.
+2. Voters are asked to cast their vote, via textual or graphical interface.
+3. When everyone has voted, everything is checked for success and the votes are counted.

+Alternative Path:

+If one of the points is not respected, the safety of the program must be checked.

+### 4.1.3 Additional Requirements
+N/A